fenggeHu/indicator/src/main/java/indicator/trend_indicators.md

 #### Random Index (KDJ)

 The [Kdj](https://pkg.go.dev/github.com/cinar/indicator#Kdj) function calculates the KDJ  indicator, also known as the Random Index.
 KDJ is calculated similar to the Stochastic Oscillator with the difference of having the J line.
-It is used to analyze the trend and entry points.
+It is used to analyze the trendEnum and entry points.

 The K and D lines show if the asset is overbought when they crosses above 80%, and oversold when they crosses below 20%.
 The J line represents the divergence.